 And now, for some sweet stuff…

-This scene with a house boat set in Holland.
-It will be included in My Bed, a book about where children sleep around the world, with each spread depicting a different culture and living environment.
+This scene with a house boat set in Holland will be included in My Bed, a book about where children sleep around the world, with each spread depicting a different culture and living environment.
 The story is written by Rebecca Bond and will be published by HoughtonMifflin in 2020.
-Here are links to posts showing other finished illustrations for the book: South America, Japan, India, Afghanistan, Russia, North Africa and Iran.
+Here are links to posts showing other finished illustrations for the book: South America, Japan, India, Afghanistan, Russia, North Africa, North America, Ghana and Iran.
 To see a list of all my books, click here.

 The book’s wonderfully supportive editorial team, which includes April Prince and Ann Ryder, met in my studio to see the illustrations I’ve completed so far.
 It was very helpful to go over each page and work toward finalizing the book design.
 Producing a little children’s book is no simple task, with important decisions to be made along the way.
 The good news is that they agreed to extend the deadline for the finished art by a few months to next summer, which is a much more realistic time frame.
 I’ll still work 7 days a week (that’s normal), but my husband and I are taking the time to re-watch episodes of the TV show Northern Exposure in the evenings, which makes us both happier.

 The following photos give a peek behind the scenes at making the house boat and the boy who lives inside.